5 Signs You Need Consumer-Centric Research to Improve Your Marketing Strategy

 Consumer-centric research in practice – Lavazza

 Challenge and Brief: Lavazza wanted to launch a new coffee proposition in their largest global market.
-However the brand was unsure whether the proposition “fits in” to consumers drinking occasions, whether or not there was a habit or appeal of such a proposition and whether Lavazza even had a right to win in this space.
+The brand was unsure whether the proposition “fits in” to consumers drinking occasions, whether or not there was a habit or appeal of such a proposition and whether Lavazza even had a right to win in this space.

 Why consumer-centric research is a must have?